 An online exhibit, The Heart of Berkeley: The Historic McGee-Spaulding District, includes a timeline that covers quite a bit of Berkeley history, with an emphasis on the area bounded by Dwight Way, Sacramento Street, University Avenue, and Martin Luther King, Jr. Way.

 The Berkeley Public Library’s Berkeley history page has a subject index to History Room clipping files, viewable by appointment, and links to maps, photos, digitized school yearbooks, an obituary index and more.

 The Berkeley Historical Plaque Project was established in 1997 with sponsorship from the City of Berkeley and its Landmarks Preservation Commission, the Berkeley Architectural Heritage Association (BAHA) and the Berkeley Historical Society (BHS).
-In 2023 it was the project disbanded and the website became the property of the Berkeley Historical Society & Museum.
+In 2023 the project disbanded and the website became the property of the Berkeley Historical Society & Museum.
 In addition to informative plaques around the city, the website includes a section of e-Plaques—texts and images that exist solely online.
 The site is also richly illustrated.